vivekmathema/GCxGC-CRISP/README.md

 ## 1A) PRE-BUILT CRISP CPU PACKAGE (out-of-the-box)
 This is a recommended setup for non-technical users.
 User can directly downloaded the pre-built package and run the CRISP out-of-the-box

+The standalone packages are compressed with 7Zip (https://www.7-zip.org/) to obtain maximum compression.
+Please insure that you have 7Zip or WinRAR (with Zip support) installed in your Windows systems to decompress the packages.

 ## The stand alone windows package for CPU version of python (which is slow but relatively simple than GPU version) google drive link

 ```